 In addition to the SDSU scholarships, students may apply for these scholarships.

-The DGR Engineering scholarship of $2,000 is awarded annually to an applicant who has completed 45 semester credit hours by June 1st of the current year in an accredited undergraduate engineering or land surveying degree program within the United States, and has a minimum 3.0 composite collegiate GPA.
+The DGR Engineering scholarship of $2,000 is awarded annually to an applicant who has completed 45 semester credit hours by June 1 of the current year in an accredited undergraduate engineering or land surveying degree program within the United States, and has a minimum 3.0 composite collegiate GPA.
 Preference may be considered for those in an electrical, civil, environmental or agricultural engineering program.
-Deadline for application submittal is May 15th.
+Submit the application by May 15.

 Geri Wolff Scholarship

 This scholarship is offered by the Digital Signage Federation.